 Untenured tenure-track faculty who are either in their third or fourth years of service to the College and who have been reappointed are eligible to apply for the following year.
+Faculty are ineligible to apply for a pre-tenure research leave in the year they stand for tenure.
 Leaves may be requested for either a full year at half-pay or one semester at full pay.
 The College will continue to provide all benefits through the Flexible Benefits Program.
 Retirement contributions will be calculated on base annual salary paid during the sabbatical.
 Faculty who are granted the Pre-Tenure Paid Research Leave will not be eligible for a regular sabbatical until they have completed six consecutive years of service to the College following such a leave although this service time may include up to two semesters' leave without pay, if so stated in the letter(s) granting such leave.